GENIVI/rvi_sota_server/docs/wiki/Admin-GUI-User-Guide.md

 ## Signing in

-Once the sota-server is built and running, the Admin Browser will be available at <http://localhost:9000>.
-User authentication is not yet implemented.
+Once the SOTA server is [built](/wiki#building-locally) and running, the Admin Browser will be available at <http://localhost:9000>.
+The default username is `admin@sota.com`, and the default password is `genivirocks!`.

 ## Managing Vehicles